DataBiosphere/wdl-conformance-tests/README.md

       value: True # expected output value
 ```
 The test files then should be under the `tests/example_files` directory and be named `example.wdl` and `example.json`.
-Each expected output should specified as `wf.var`.
+Each expected output should be specified as `wfName.varName`.
 For example, `exampleWf.outputVar` is the specifier if the WDL is this:
 ```wdl
 workflow exampleWf {
     output {